elixir-lang/elixir/docs/2_diving_in.md

 Custom exceptions can be defined using the `defexception` macro.
 Check [the exceptions file for some examples](https://github.com/josevalim/elixir/tree/master/lib/exception.ex).

-### 2.6.7 Receive
+### 2.6.8 Receive

 The last control-flow mechanism we are going to discuss is essential to Elixir's and Erlang's actor mechanism.
 In Elixir, every code run in processes that exchange messages between them.
 Those processes are not Operating System processes (they are actually quite light-weight) but called so since they do not share state with each other.

-In order to exchange messages, each process has a mailbox were the received messages are stored.
+In order to exchange messages, each process has a mailbox where the received messages are stored.
 The `receive` mechanism allows us to go throw this mailbox searching for a message that matches the given pattern.
 Here is an example that uses the arrow operator `<-` to send a message to the current process and then collects this message from this mailbox:

     # Get the current process id
     iex> current_pid = self()

     # Spawn another process that will send a message to current_pid
     iex> spawn fn(do: current_pid <- { :hello, self() })
+    <0.36.0>

     # Collect the message
     iex> receive do